mibzman/NoSQLCLass/PITCHME.md

 - Object-relational mapping (ORM, O/RM, and O/R mapping tool) in computer science is a programming technique for converting data between incompatible type systems using object-oriented programming languages.
 This creates, in effect, a "virtual object database" that can be used from within the programming language

 ---

+### Our experience with Object-Relational Mappers

+- useful for simple operations
+-- entire object is read into memory, including it's children

+- for more complex operations you can still run standard queries

+---

+## Golang!?
+###### LOL no generics